-James is the course director of the BSc Psychological Counselling.
+James is a Senior Lecturer in Counselling Psychology.
 In addition to working at London South Bank University, James also works as a senior psychotherapist in private practice.
 He has over fifteen years' clinical experience working with people with mental health problems and difficulties in living.

 After completing his undergraduate degree in Psychology and Criminology, James spent a year volunteering at a drug and alcohol project in South West London.
 He then went onto train as a mental health nurse at Kings College London.
 After successfully completing his training, James started work on an acute psychiatric unit in central London.
 Wanting more community experience he moved to a day centre in Brixton, part of the South London and Maudsley NHS Trust (SLaM).